Was 'Dracula' Inspired by a CofE Priest? Feb 6, 2016 2:48:08 GMT -5

-Struthers, 49, of Warrington, Cheshire, says: "The book of werewolves and the vampire tale provided Stoker with elements of his story and virtually everything he needed for the creation of his vampire Count, possibly including the voice of his vampire, which was female.
-Stoker was fond of tipping his hat to friends and acquaintances who had either helped him in researching his novel, or perhaps, even inspired the characters within it's pages," he adds.
-"Exeter was included in the novel as a way of saying thank you to Baring-Gould, and the masses of material that he had provided the Irish author with."
+Struthers, 49, of Warrington, Cheshire, says: “The book of werewolves and the vampire tale provided Stoker with elements of his story and virtually everything he needed for the creation of his vampire Count, possibly including the voice of his vampire, which was female.
+Stoker was fond of tipping his hat to friends and acquaintances who had either helped him in researching his novel, or perhaps, even inspired the characters within its pages,” he adds.
+“Exeter was included in the novel as a means of saying thank you to Baring-Gould, and the masses of material that he had provided the Irish author.”

 According to Struthers, Stoker drew heavily on the books by Baring-Gould, born in 1834, who also wrote the famous hymn “Onward Christian Soldiers.”
 He adds: “People will be surprised and sometimes shocked by my findings, as most of what they now hold true will be proven to be false.
 It’s a bit like finding out who Father Christmas really is.”